alvine2/simple_shell/README.md

 Environmental Governance: Setenv and Unsetenv
 This feature set introduces two new built-in commands, setenv and unsetenv, enabling users to initialize, modify, or remove environment variables.

-Variable Substitution
-This upgrade introduces the ability to dynamically handle variable replacement, including the incorporation of special variables like
-$.

-Comment Recognition
-The shell now identifies comments.
-Any input line starting with # is treated as a comment and remains unexecuted.

 File-Driven Execution
 In this advanced feature set, the shell is equipped to read commands from a file passed as a command-line argument.
 It reads and executes these commands one per line, without displaying a prompt or reading from stdin.